ZoinerTejada/azure-data-guide/data-guide/overview.md

 ## Clickstream Analysis

-Engage with your customers and uncover insights from data generated by clickstream logs in real-time using Azure.
-Rapidly ingest incoming data through Event Hubs (or leverage Apache Kafka), process with Spark streaming and Spark ML for predicting product recommendations, then use the Spark to Azure Cosmos DB connector to save the processed data to Cosmos DB for global distribution to your customers, wherever they are.
+Engage with your customers and uncover insights from data generated by clickstream logs in real-time, using Azure.
+Rapidly ingest incoming data through [Event Hubs](https://docs.microsoft.com/azure/event-hubs/) (or leverage [Apache Kafka](https://docs.microsoft.com/azure/hdinsight/kafka/apache-kafka-get-started)), process it with [Spark](https://docs.microsoft.com/azure/hdinsight/spark/apache-spark-jupyter-spark-sql) streaming and Spark ML for predicting product recommendations, then use the Spark to [Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/) connector to save the processed data to Cosmos DB for global distribution to your customers, wherever they are.

 ![Clickstream Analytics](./images/implementation-example_clickstream-analytics.png)